darrenks/atlas/README.md

              then (v,[])
              else (head a,tail a)

+TODO update this with 1 arg version

 This function pads a list by adding an infinite list of a repeating element after it (e.g. `pad [1,2,3,4] 0` is `[1,2,3,4,0,0,0,...]`.
 But critically it starts by returning a list rather than first checking which case to return.

 Notice that it always returns `h : pad t v`, which is a non empty list, regardless of if `a` was empty or not, thus nothing needs to be computed when asked if the result is empty.
 It is only the contents of said list that depend on if `a` was empty.
 This is definitely not the most intuitive way to define this function, but it is the only way that is sufficiently lazy.

+TODO update this, pad no longer needed in Atlas, at least for most use cases.
+Currently only faith is used in zipn, but could be used anywhere empty check is used.

 Now we can write: